Specialists and researchers

 Resourceful materials

-We are happy to discuss research collaborations and student placements, particularly at MSc and PhD level.
-Use the form below to get in touch.
+We are happy to discuss student placements, particularly at MSc and PhD level.
+Here is a regularly updated our list of research collaboration opportunities.

 ‘The health of our waters is the principal measure of how we live on the land’ – Luna Leopold, US geomorphologist and hydrologist